osg-htc/docs/docs/other/schedd-filebeats.md

         #username: "elastic"
         #password: "changeme"

-1. The general section should look like this, where `hostname` should be replaced by the hostname of the machine you are installing filebeats on.
+1. The general section should look like this, where `<HOSTNAME>` should be replaced by the hostname of the machine you are installing filebeats on.

         :::file
         #================================ General =====================================
-        name: %RED%<hostname>%ENDCOLOR%
+        name: <HOSTNAME>
         tags: ["xfer-log"]

 1. Test that the configuration is correct by running: